keianhzo/Blender-Workflows-Addon/readme.md

 ## Supported tasks
 - Export glTF, OBJ and FBX
-- Translate objects to work or other object position
+- Translate objects
 - Make instances real
 - Join objects
-- Apply all modifiers or selectively by type/name
+- Apply modifiers
 - Change the active UV map
-- Filter object sets by string or regex
+- Filter object sets
-- Add prefix/suffix to object/data names
+- Add a prefix/suffix
-- Add/remove objects to/from sets

 ## Installation
 Download this repo as a zip file and install the add-on.